Out in the UK This Week

 Margin Call (Paramount, cert 15, Blu-ray/DVD)

-JC Chandor’s debut, and what a film, is about a Lehman Brothers’ (ish) bank that hits the skids.
-It’s the definitive Hollywood entertainment about the financial crash, a cool, glossy, edge-of-seat procedural that spends a night in the company of two low-level bank employees (Zachary Quinto, Penn Badgley) as a gigantic accounting error comes to light and the problem is batted further and further up the heirarchy, until it reaches the top (a particularly dry and corrupt Jeremy Irons).
+JC Chandor’s debut, and what a film, is about a Lehman Brothers’ (ish) bank hitting the skids.
+It’s the definitive Hollywood entertainment about the financial crash, a cool, glossy, edge-of-seat procedural about a night in the company of two low-level bank employees (Zachary Quinto, Penn Badgley) who are on duty at the point when a gigantic accounting error comes to light.
+Whereupon the problem is batted further and further up the heirarchy, until it reaches the top (a particularly dry and corrupt Jeremy Irons).
 The performances are in the ionosphere – Kevin Spacey, Jeremy Irons, Simon Baker, Demi Moore, Stanley Tucci and Paul Bettany all working hard to justify the huge salaries (of the actors, not the bankers).
 And if the message – that moving money around electronically is not as noble as making, you know, stuff – is hammered home a bit too forcefully, I for one was prepared to give a first-timer a pass.
 Which brings us to – how did Chandor get the cast?
 And what’s he going to do next?

 The Giants (Artificial Eye, cert 15, DVD)